8-cm/kube-dump/docs/file-download-flow.md

 ## File Download Process Overview

+This diagram illustrates the comprehensive file download decision tree and execution flow in kube-dump.
+The process determines whether file downloads should occur based on user options and systematically handles file discovery, accessibility testing, download operations, and cleanup strategies.

+The file download workflow is triggered when users specify selection commands (-s for pod files, -S for node files) combined with an output directory (-o).
+The system creates specialized discovery pods, tests their accessibility, executes file selection commands, and performs robust multi-attempt downloads with automatic retry logic.
+Failed operations are preserved for troubleshooting while successful operations are cleaned up automatically, ensuring efficient resource utilization and comprehensive error handling.

 ```mermaid
 graph TD
     A[File Download Requested?-s or -S options + -o directory] --> B{Output DirectorySpecified?}